Exploring Solutions for Engagement and Understanding

 This map highlights our pain points of feeling overwhelmed and unprepared for the visit.
 Without understanding the size, the limitations of transportation in a historic environment have created an unsuccessful beginning for our user

-A package that bring history to your house.
+A package that can bring history to your house.

 After identifying the touchpoint that creates negative feelings for the user as being the first moments, I decided to add a new service of ordering an Explore Box before the visit.